Jazzalchemist/blogdown_source/content/post/2019-03-25-makeover-monday-week-13-2019-how-different-generations-spend.md

 <img src="/img/Consumer Spending.png" title="Consumer Spending"/>

 #### What works well:
-- The overall payout is simple and uncluttered
+- The overall layout is simple and uncluttered
 - Vivid colours help make each category stand out

 #### What could be improved: